SortedIvan/perkypineapplication/README.md

 # perkypine
-PerkyPine is a cross-platform ASP.NET application targeted towards green movement and ecology
+Perkypine is a fullstack application to automatically generate lore and game-ready ideas